smguilia/overview-1/whats-new/index.md

 * **`ibmcloud catalog filter offering`**
 * **`ibmcloud catalog filter delete`**

-Each command operates the same at the enteprise level by default.
+Each command operates the same at the enterprise level by default.
 You can also apply the commands to specific account groups in an enterprise.
 For more information, see the [Catalogs management CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).

 ## Consulting services are available in the {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog-consulting-svcs}